-&lt;sup>11 A recommended methodology for estimating and reporting the potential greenhouse gas emissions from fossil fuel reserves, World Resource Institute, 2016
+11 A recommended methodology for estimating and reporting the potential greenhouse gas emissions from fossil fuel reserves, World Resource Institute, 2016

-&lt;sup>12 Handbook for assessment of greenhouse gas emissions from peatlands.
+12 Handbook for assessment of greenhouse gas emissions from peatlands.
 Applications of direct and indirect methods by LIFE Peat Restore, Global Peatlands Initiative, 2022

-- (b) peat, calcium carbonate, dolomite, salt for undertakings in the quarrying sub-sector; - (c) thermal coal, metallurgical coal, coke oven products for the undertakings in coal subsector. - AR 63.
-When reporting energy intensity metric, the intensity metric for heat and electrical energy shall be represented by MWh /t of product.
-For reporting purposes, electrical energy intensity shall be further partitioned into the source (or sources) of power generation (e.g., diesel, natural gas, hydro, wind, nuclear, etc.). - AR 64.
+- AR 66.
+When reporting energy intensity metric, the intensity metric for heat energy shall be represented by gigajoules per tonne (GJ/t) of product and for electrical energy by kilowatt-hour per tonne (kWh/t) of product.
+For reporting purposes, electrical energy intensity shall be further partitioned into the source (or sources) of power generation (e.g., diesel, natural gas, hydro, wind, nuclear, etc.). - AR 67.
 When reporting according to E1-9, the undertaking shall consider among as a source of financial effects, the financial risks associated with a narrower access to finance as a consequence to investors and lenders adopting investment policies to limit or phase-out the exposure to fossil fuel.